Research Mode (Cafes)

 • Share your research — use the Share button to send a read-only link to collaborators (Cafe sharing).
 They can browse and ask Q&A questions using their own tokens.
 To share a specific report only, use the Share button on the report card (see Auto-Write Research Reports)

 • Paste a reading list in one go — got a tab-soup or a notes-app dump of links?
-Paste the whole blob into the search bar and the batch import modal opens automatically (Free 5 / Pro & Creator 50 items per batch).
+Paste the whole blob into the search bar and the batch import modal opens automatically (up to 50 items per batch, every signed-in user).
 Way faster than feeding them in one at a time.

-• Paste a DOI or PMID to get a fully enriched source card instantly — the identifier input auto-detects the type and fetches structured metadata so you don't have to copy-paste authors and journals manually (Pro/Creator).
+• Paste a DOI or PMID to get a fully enriched source card instantly — the identifier input auto-detects the type and fetches structured metadata so you don't have to copy-paste authors and journals manually (every signed-in user).

 • Set your citation style once per Cafe — open Settings (gear icon), pick APA 7, MLA 9, Chicago N-B, or Harvard CTR, and every enriched source card renders formatted citations automatically.